udy11/coding-problems/README.md

 ![Level-8](https://projecteuler.net/profile/udy11.png)

+Project Euler suggests its users to not publish solutions for problems beyond first 100.
+So, solutions of problems 100+ have been archived in a password-protected file in [project_euler](project_euler) folder, whose password can be requested from me if you only want to see my codes for any purpose other than using them to submit answers on Project Euler.
+In the [folder](project_euler), solutions of first 100 problems can be found, but since they were written when I had barely started learning to program, my solutions might not be good and codes might not be well written.

 **Advent of Code**: I very recently started solving problems here and hope to catch up soon.

 **CodeChef**: I only tried few problems several years ago and might start it again some time.
 You can check my profile [here](https://www.codechef.com/users/shn11).